skyscrapers/documentation/coding_guidelines/git.md

      * If applied, this commit will _Update survey-csv worker to queue:work (#396)_
      * If applied, this commit will _Remove deprecated methods_
      * If applied, this commit will _Deploy dashboard and OIDC proxies skyscrapers/runtime#3_
 * Optional: Add a reference (GH issue) to your message.
 This automatically links your commit back to an issue.
-This is preferred when commiting something to `master`
+This is preferred when commiting something to the `main` branch
 * Finally, make sure to commit correct file permissions (especially for Windows users 😉): `644` for all files unless it's meant to be an executable (eg. `skysginin`, `755`)

+## Pull requests

+We highly endorse you to make contributions that you are comfortable with.
+In order to work together on the same codebase we have some ground rules:

+* All code changes should be tested, documented and follow the style of that project.
+* Code changes should be pushed to a branch and created into a pull request that is reviewed by someone at Skyscrapers.
+* A pull request can only be rolled out when it is approved.
+* When a pull request gets approved it should be applied before merging to the main branch (*Note:* don't forget to rebase the main branch before applying the changes to avoid rolling back any changes that were done before the creation of the branch).
+* After everything is applied the pull request can be merged into the main branch and the branch used in the pull request should be removed.

 ## Branching & merging

 * We use short-lived feature branches.
-Once approved through PR, this gets merged back into master
+Once approved through PR, this gets merged back into the main branch
 * Naming: no preference since it's short lived
 * Merging: We use *Squash & Merge*.
 Make sure the merge commit is meaningful (usually PR title)